 I store this in the fridge and it sets up nice and thick.
 In the video above and in these pictures, it was still warm, which is why it fell apart when I scooped it out.
 It holds it shape perfectly when cold!

-- What is the sauce on top in your pictures?
-I topped this with ice cream and caramel sauce.
-It’s also good with whipped cream or served plain.
+I top my pumpkin crunch cake with ice cream and caramel sauce.
+It’s also good with whipped cream or served plain!

-- I don’t like nuts, what can I substitute?
-You can skip the nuts entirely or substitute them with graham cracker or Biscoff pieces.
+You can skip the nuts entirely or substitute them with graham cracker or Biscoff pieces!
 Skor bits are also good, from what I hear.

-- Can I reduce/omit the sugar in this recipe?
-I’ve never tried it, so I really can’t make recommendations on this.
+I’ve never tried it, so I can’t really make recommendations on this.